Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 First of all, know that I’ve been freelancing since 2009, and I’ve seen firsthand what online business owners are seeking to hire and what they need help with, and the services they are truly willing to pay top dollar for.
-I teach my students in my Digital Media VA Crash Course to be well-rounded assistants/ team players by learning the foundation of all online business and digital marketing… to NOT get stuck on a finding the perfect niche.
+I teach my students in Unicorn Digital Marketing Assistant School to be well-rounded assistants/ team players by learning the foundation of all online business and digital marketing… to NOT get stuck on finding the perfect niche.

 As you gain experience, on-the-job training and work with a few clients, you’ll start to see tasks that you enjoy more, that are in your zone of genius.
 Awareness is the key that will bring you clarity.
 When the client brings on new independent contractors and teammates, you can pass off the tasks that you don’t enjoy, aren’t good at and don’t want to do, essentially up-leveling and promoting yourself within the team.

 But before we do that let’s understand one major thing happening in the online space:

 Online business owners are hiring repetitive, admin tasks overseas to virtual assistants.
 Sometimes even highly specialized tasks like video editing, podcast editing, etc.

 So how do you make yourself stand out from the crowd?
 Don’t just be a clock-in, clock-out admin virtual assistant.

 Be a versatile digital marketing specialist and a team player that small business owners truly want on their team.

 Differentiate with strategy, and implementation, and fill in the gray space of being a project manager, taking responsibility for your results, reporting data and analytics, and helping with the big-picture vision.

 Be a unicorn.